TomographicImaging/CIL-HTC2022-Algo2/README.md

 The main steps of the algorithms are:
 1. Pre-processing: renormalisation, single material beam hardening correction, zero padding
 2. generation of pixelwise lower and upper bound circular masks (mask is fitted to the provided data)
-3. Regularised iterative reconstruction algorithm using tools from CIL: Least Squares with both isotropic and anisotropic TV regularisation
+3. Regularised iterative reconstruction algorithm using tools from CIL: Least Squares with both isotropic and 1-dimensional anisotropic TV regularisation, where orientation of projections is pre-aligned with one coordinate axis to get 1-dimensional anisotropic to encourage edges in the difficult direction orthogonal to the central projection angle.
 4. Post-processing: segmentation of the reconstruction with multi-Otsu threshold

 ## Installation instructions